qalydon/qf-localc/README.md

 ### Configuration File Permissions
 Finally, it is recommended that you set the permissions on the configuration file so that only your user account has any access to the file.
-Your account should have read/write access by all other accounts should have NO access.
+Your account should have read/write access but all other accounts should have NO access.

 ### Data Sources
 The configuration file specifies a list of data sources for each category of